By Lenah Bosibori

 A recent scientific report from the International Centre of Insect Physiology and Ecology (ICIPE) reveals a surprising potential ally of insects in the fight against plastic waste: Researchers have found that the lesser mealworm, a species of darkling beetle scientifically known as Alphitobius diaperinus, can consume plastics.

-Further the farm seated in a four acres piece of land is practicing syntropic agroforestry, this according to Kyengo is complexity and diversity, “We have complexity in terms of the trees with different layers and species, the vegetables, fruits, tomatoes, local and exotic, tubers and many diversities,” she adds
+Further, the farm seated in a four-acre piece of land is practicing syntropic agroforestry, according to Kyengo, it is complexity and diversity, “We have complexity in terms of the trees with different layers and species, the vegetables, fruits, tomatoes, local and exotic, tubers and many diversities,” she adds

 It emulates natural ecosystems to produce food while restoring the environment, it focuses on biodiversity, soil health, and sustainable resource management.